-The OnePlus 2 can now say hello to a new software update: the OnePlus Android smartphone will now start getting an upgraded version, bumping it up to OxygenOS 3.5.5.
-What does this upgrade entail?
-Most importantly, OnePlus 2 will finally support VoLTE (voice over LTE).
+The OnePlus 2 can now say hello to a new software update: the OnePlus Android smartphone will now start getting an upgraded version, bumping it up to OxygenOS 3.5.8.
+Unfortunately, the update won't bring Nougat to the phone.
 Read on to learn more about the update.

 OnePlus has starting rolling out an update to OxygenOS bringing it to version 3.5.5, as reported in their forum.
 The update will happen over-the-air (OTA).
 However, not all phones will get the update all at once, but within the coming days, so you need to be a bit patient.

 What can OnePlus 2 owners expect with the update?
 They will now be able to make use of the newly supported VoLTE function (though not all carriers).
 The manufacturer has also added App Lock and a battery saving mode, which can be switched on in the settings of your phone under Battery.
 Under Developer Options in the settings, there is a new Gaming Mode.
 Shelf optimization, the user interface and apps like Clock also got revamped.

 In addition, the new update will also include the Android security patch from December, wiping out some bugs and creating a more stable system.
 Two issues are reported with the update though: for one, the Clock, Calculator and Messenger apps will all be replaced with OnePlus apps if you have never updated the Google apps.
 Secondly, some phone settings might be brought back to default.

 If you are having issues with 3.5.5 and want to downgrade to 3.1.0 for whatever reason, OnePlus provides you with the steps to do it.